 ‘Should a work produced by an AI algorithm or process, without the involvement of a natural person contributing expression to the resulting work, qualify as a work of authorship protectable under U.S. copyright law?
 Why or why not?’

-The US Patents and Trademarks Office (USPTO) is examining how certain intellectual property provisions might apply when works are created by or with AI models.
+The US Patents and Trademarks Office (USPTO) examines how certain intellectual property provisions might apply when works are created by or with AI models.
 They’re asking for public input.
-They pose 13 questions for comment.

 Copyright, Trademark, and Artificial Intelligence